There are always 1,000 ways to tell a story, so introducing myself 3 different ways, if you really think about it, is economical.

 In One Breath or Less

 Nicole Homer's writing has appeared in Muzzle, The Offing, FreezeRay Poetry, Cease Cows, Yellow Chair Review and else where.
 Her work has been nominated for Best of the Net.
-Her debut poetry collection, Pecking Order (Write Bloody), will be available in Spring of 2017.
+Her debut poetry collection, Pecking Order, was published by Write Bloody in the Spring of 2017.
 She is an Editor and regular contributor at BlackNerdProblems.

 The Short as an Elevator Ride Version

 Nicole Homer is a writer and educator.
 Most often she’s writing poetry but has been known to flirt with fiction from time to time and has even been seen having coffee with a few non-fiction essays.
 Her work is vulnerable and unflinching.
 Combining the intimacy of a whisper and the nonchalance of a bus station confession (with a helping of humor), she tells stories that examine gender, race, relationships and the minutia of life in a way that invites the reader to come in, pull up a chair, and stay awhile.

 The Over a Quick Cup of Coffee Version